The Bankrate promise

 Should you pay your debts after the statute of limitations has expired?

-If you have an old credit card debt that has fallen outside of the statute of limitations, should you pay it?
-There are varying opinions on this question.
+If you’re wondering how long an unpaid debt lasts, there are varying opinions on this question.
 Some people argue that once a debt is no longer within the statute of limitations, it doesn’t need to be paid off.
 Others feel a moral obligation to pay off all of their outstanding debts, even if they can no longer be sued for failure to pay.
-There’s also credit score impacts to consider.
+There are also credit score impacts to consider.

-“If you don’t make payments on your debt, it can still affect your credit for up to seven years regardless of when the statute ends,” says Katie Ross, education and development manager for American Consumer Credit Counseling.
+“If you don’t make payments on your debt, it can still affect your credit for up to seven years regardless of when the statute ends,” says Katie Ross, executive vice president of American Consumer Credit Counseling.
 A big hit like this will affect your ability to qualify for personal loans, mortgages and credit cards.

 Ross suggests coming up with a plan for repayment.
 But remember, if you start making payments again on old debt, the clock on the statute of limitations surrounding that debt starts anew, opening you up to being sued for the money owed, so this approach should be considered carefully.